 The same applies to creating a successful relationship.
 You need to create a relationship vision together.
 This is a picture of the type of relationship you aspire to and want to create together.
 It includes your values, dreams, hopes and aspirations for the future.
 It’s like having a map of the future.

 We all know when we have a map it’s more likely we will get to our destination.
 And in the words of my ‘Divorce Busting’ colleague Michele Weiner-Davis, “When you aim at nothing, you hit it 100% of the time.”

 Relationship Tip: Think about the type of relationship you want to create together.
 Each make a list of positive statements about the relationship you aspire to have.
 Then compare your lists and decide which ones you agree on.
 This then becomes your relationship vision.

 They both require hard work

 Now I can assure you I didn’t become a professional musician overnight.
 I spent years and years of practicing on my own for hours a day.
 The old adage “you’re only as good as your last performance” was especially true, and always a motivator for practicing consistently over long periods of time.
-But of course the rewards were great.
+But of course, the rewards were great.
 There was nothing as euphoric as completing a successful performance and experiencing the gratitude of a concert hall applauding all our hard work.

 If there was one myth I wish I could dispel, it would be the myth that “A successful relationship should be easy.”
 Successful relationships are not easy.
 They take time, hard work, commitment and your investment of emotional energy.
 However, like being a classical musician, the rewards are great.
-For those that put in the hard work, they can appreciate all the wonderful benefits of being in a relationship where each partner is equally invested in themselves and the relationship.
+Those that put in the hard work, they can appreciate all the wonderful benefits of being in a relationship where each partner is equally invested in themselves and the relationship.

-Relationship Tip: Spend time with your partner, commit to communicating about any issues between you, and regularly check-in with how you are both doing.
+Relationship Tip: Spend time with your partner, commit to communicating about any issues between you, and regularly check in with how you are both doing.
 Remember, like most things in life, you get back what you put in.